Major Controversies Surrounding Floyd Mayweather Jr.: A Detailed Timeline

 Public opinion and media debates around Floyd Mayweather Jr.—discover key moments of controversy.

-The text makes reference to Roy Jones Jr.'s highly controversial decision loss to Park Si-hun at the 1988 Summer Olympics, drawing a parallel to Mayweather's own controversial decision.
+In the 1996 Olympics semifinal bout, the controversial decision loss of Mayweather was similar to Roy Jones Jr.'s highly controversial decision loss to Park Si-hun at the 1988 Summer Olympics).

 2002: Mayweather Charged with Domestic Violence

-In 2002, Mayweather was charged with two counts of domestic violence and one count of misdemeanor battery.
-He received a six-month suspended sentence, two days of house arrest, and was ordered to perform 48 hours of community service.
+In 2002, Floyd Mayweather was charged with two counts of domestic violence and one count of misdemeanor battery, leading to a suspended sentence and community service.

-2004: Mayweather Receives Suspended Jail Sentence for Battery
+2004: Mayweather Receives Suspended Sentence for Misdemeanor Battery

-In 2004, Mayweather was given a one-year suspended jail sentence, ordered to undergo counseling for "impulse control," and pay a $1,000 fine (or perform 100 hours of community service) after being convicted of two counts of misdemeanor battery against two women.
+In 2004, Floyd Mayweather was given a one-year suspended jail sentence, ordered to undergo counseling, and pay a fine after being convicted of two counts of misdemeanor battery against two women.

-In July 2005, previous domestic battery charges against Mayweather were dropped after Josie Harris testified that she had lied and that Mayweather had not battered her.
+In July 2005, domestic battery charges were dropped after Harris testified that she had lied and that Mayweather had not battered her.

 2005: Mayweather Pleads No Contest to Battery Charge